Have you ever lost sleep worrying about something that has yet to happen?

 Here are two techniques to use to engage those deep breathes and cue the relaxation:

-The second technique is called Oxytocin Breathing because it actually releases the powerful hormone oxytocin into your brain.
+It actually releases the powerful hormone oxytocin into your brain.
 This is the same hormone that is released when you are hugging or kissing someone you love or after making love.

 Just a word of caution: you may not want to do this breathing technique in the middle of your busy office or a crowded street.
 It is best to do it some place private.